Travel Stories: English Gardens Tour (4)

 Following the talk, we had a guided tour of the garden, which is enormous.
 It’s primarily a landscape-style garden with beautiful plantings, large trees and expansive lawns.

-Afterwards, we were give a couple of hours for a self-guided tour through the manor house (talk about an impressive art collection!) and to see the rest of the gardens.
+Afterwards, we had a couple of hours for a self-guided tour through the manor house and to see the gardens.
 They were the vision of Rothschild’s sister, Alice.
-To create them, they had a lot of soil removed in order to to create a flat garden, which was designed in the late-Victorian style.
-There were large beds for annual plantings (although not everything had been planted yet due to a cold winter and early spring), statuary, glasshouses and even an aviary, which was originally built for a visit by the Shah of Persia.
+To create them, they had a lot of soil removed in order to to create a flat garden.
+It was designed in the late-Victorian style.
+There were large beds for annual plantings, statuary, glasshouses and even an aviary.
+That was originally built for a visit by the Shah of Persia.

 And now for more garden photos: